-Welcoming New Arrivals from Afghanistan with OAR Clinic Legal Services
+Welcoming New Neighbors from Afghanistan with the New Americans Legal Clinic

 Lighthouse Immigrant Advocates (LIA) is launching a new legal clinic to serve an influx of newcomers from Afghanistan, serving their legal needs to achieve safety and stability after traumatic and harrowing journeys.
 LIA is the only nonprofit law office serving immigrant and refugee needs regardless of income in Ottawa County.